final sydney opera house

 Dodging and Burning

-For fine-tuning exposure in part of the image, use tone equalizer (don't forget to set mask exposure compensation and mask contrast compensation before making adjustments); see this video and this module overview for details.
+For fine-tuning exposure in part of the image, use tone equalizer (don't forget to set mask exposure compensation and mask contrast compensation before making adjustments); see this tone equalizer guide, this video, and this module overview for details.

 Contrast